olavoasantos/model-context-protocol-course/README.md

 # Model Context Protocol (MCP) Course

+> [!IMPORTANT]
+> Content generated with [Manus AI](https://manus.im/) and still being checked.
+There might be mistakes and lots of room for improvement.

 This comprehensive learning course covers Model Context Protocol (MCP) implementation using TypeScript.
 The course includes both client and server implementations with practical applications.

 ## Course Structure